my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

 TITLON is a database with financial data on stocks, indicies, bonds, funds and derivatives from all exhanges at EURONEXT and with data from Oslo Stock Exchange back to 1980.

+You need to be connected to your institution vis VPN, or be at the institution, in order to download data from TITLON.

 Field Description: <https://titlon.uit.no/tabledefs.php>

+But there is NO documentation providing details or explaining the methodology behind the fields.

 - Table `equity`